intocities/ic-embed/README.md

 ### Changing the appearance

 The Preview function utilizes some CSS variables.
 Via this variables, you can change the appearance by overruling them.
-See `src/styles.ts` or investigate in the web developer console on your site using the _ic-embed Preview_.
+See `src/styles.ts` or investigate in the web developer console on your site which uses the _ic-embed Preview_.

 ## Embed